Barça

 No hay anuncios

-Flick's gaze, contemplating the spectacle with rapture, sitting in the front row, is not that of an ordinary coach hired to do a job.
+Flick's gaze, contemplating the spectacle with rapture, seated in the front row, is not that of an ordinary coach hired to do a job.
 It is that of a sexagenarian who has become the most Mediterranean German on the planet.
 Someone who is living a second youth and enjoys being a coach, a father, and a pillar of the locker room.
-On Sunday morning, they informed him that his father had died.
+On Sunday morning, he was informed that his father had died.
 Despite this, he stayed to sit on the bench in the decisive classic.
 On Monday, he also did not leave, but remained in the city to proudly contemplate the work he had helped to build.
 He has received a tremendous return from the street, with shouts of encouragement and words of gratitude.